DavidWells/netlify-functions-workshop/_instructor/use-cases/7-sending-emails/README.md

 # Using functions for sending email

-This lesson will walk through creating a function to process payments via [Stripe](https://www.stripe.com/).
+This lesson will walk through creating a function to send emails.

+There are two examples: [Mailgun](./functions/mailgun) & [Sendgrid](./functions/sendgrid)

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->
 - [Lesson Steps](#lesson-steps)